tarwn/lessthandot-hugo/blogs/content/posts/2012-03-12-grouping-and-merging-data-with.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/CrossApply2.png?mtime=1331554024"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/CrossApply2.png?mtime=1331554024" width="594" height="156" /></a>
 </div>

 So maybe the end-user was right and we can do magic with data.
-I didn&#8217;t use the tools he expected but importing the Excel file into a SQL Server database brought it to my comfort zone where I could use the XML and CROSS APPLY possibilities of SQL Server to get the desired result.
+I didn't use the tools he expected but importing the Excel file into a SQL Server database brought it to my comfort zone where I could use the XML and CROSS APPLY possibilities of SQL Server to get the desired result.